sueswe/getNextWorkingday-go/README.md

 ## Install

 Therefor you may use *Make.sh* .
-It runs a go build and go install and sets the PATH to HOME/go/bin/ .
+It runs go build, mv it to `$HOME/go/bin` and sets the PATH to HOME/go/bin/ .